kriszyp/xstyle/README.md

 	margin: 10px;
 	margin-right: 20px;

+### element-property

+This definition is mapped to a property that is stored on each element instance of the rule.
+This allows you to keep state information on elements, that is unique to each element.
+This could be mapped to an existing or native property or a custom property.
+For example, we could track selection state, by defining the `selected` variable as an element property, which could then be used to track the state of the element:

+	li {
+		selected = element-property;
+		background-color: get(selected ? 'yellow' : 'transparent');
+		button.select {
+			on-click: toggle(selected);
+		}
+	}

+### element-class

+This definition is a boolean value that corresponds to the presence or absence of a class name on each element instance of the rule.
+This is similar to the `element-property` definition, except that the state is stored with a class name.
+We could alternately write the example of tracking the selected state:

+	li {
+		selected = element-class;
+		button.select {
+			on-click: toggle(selected);
+		}
+	}
+	li.selected {
+		background-color: yellow;
+	}

 ### element

 This returns a reference to the corresponding DOM element.
 The element definition can be defined/reassigned in a rule, so that the element for that rule can be referenced.
 For example, we could create a component, with a button that references the element for the higher level component: